cloudwatt/applications/application-mycloudmanager/README-EN.md

 * Rundeck - Login : **admin** - Password: **admin**

 Other applications have no web interface, so no login/ password, except **Artifactory** which has no authentication.

-## Troubleshooting

-Although it's architecture is based on Docker containers and orchestrator Kubernetes it may MyCloudManager having trouble to instrumentalize instances.
-Some tracks :
-* Make sure your VPN connection is active
-* Otherwise restart your VPN
-* Refresh the page MyCloudManager by refreshing your browser ( F5 )
-* If your toolbox is active , you are connected to the VPN, but you do not get access to the http://manager.default.svc.mycloudmanager try with http://10.0.1.254:30000.
-If this URL works is that the DNS has not been changed on your computer, you must then either disable your various Antivirus or firewall that could possibly block this connection.
-The DNS are located in 10.0.2.2.
-* If you are unable to launch applications when you click GO to DNS problems, try the address http://10.0.1.254:30000, then re-click GO.
-Your applications will launch with the fixed IP address (eg http://10.0.1.254:30601/ for Zaabix).
-* Feel free to do a flushdns via the command ` ipconfig / flushdns` it will effectively flush the DNS cache.
-* If your new instance does not appear in MyCloudManager, check you if you have includes the security group of your stack MyCloudManager in your instance.
-Be carrefull of networks aspects: your instance has to communicate with your MyCloudManager to be instrumentalised.
-* We have tested MyCloudManager with Chrome.
-Some ergonomic differences can appear with other web browsers.

 ## So watt?